oceanumeric/oceanumeric.github.io/docs/_blog/guide-to-patent.md

     <div class='caption'>
         <span class='caption-label'>Figure 4.</span> Summary of granted
-        patents of Airbus Defence; the decline in recent years can be explained with the fact that the application and granting procedures may take several years before a patent is granted, similar to many other fields of technology.
+        patents of Airbus Defence; the decline in recent years can be explained with the fact that the application and granting procedures may take several years before a patent is granted, similar to many other fields of technology (also known as patent truncation issue); <i>Remark:</i> Airbus Defence and Space was founded on January 17, 2014.
     </div>
 </div>